For more general information on posts across Latin America please see English Language Assistant placements in Latin

 It is important to note that we cannot guarantee that it will be possible to place you in your preferred area.
 Applicants must therefore be flexible and willing to accept a placement in an area they may not have considered.

-As an indication, in 2019-20, assistants were allocated to posts at universities in the following cities:
+As an indication, in previous years, assistants were allocated to posts at universities in the following cities:

 Please note that this list is indicative and may change for the 2021-22 academic year.

 I'm worked as a Language Assistant in Colombia – can I apply again?

 If you are currently working as an English Language Assistant in Colombia, you can apply for a consecutive year.
 Language Assistants are not able to participate in the program in Colombia for more than two school years, consecutive or not.
 For more information and to find out how to apply please see our returning applicant's guidance page.